-During the period 1.1.2012 to 31.12.2012 cars may compete in categories 1, 2, & 3 without a Historic Rally Vehicle Identity Form (HRVIF) but must have this completed in order to compete in these categories from 1.1.2013.
+From 1.1.13 cars may compete in categories 1, 2 & 3 but must have a Historic Vehicle Identity Form (HRVIF) in order to compete.

 HRVIF forms may be obtained from a registered eligibility Scrutineer (MI Yearbook Appendix 2).

 ARTICLE 19.
 FIA APPENDIX K CARS.